vuesion/docs/en/guide/update.md

 If everything works, commit your changes and merge it into your master.

-If not you might want to update manually by comparing your local copy with the [CHANGELOG](https://github.com/vuesion/vuesion/blob/master/CHANGELOG.md).
+If not, you might want to update manually by comparing your local copy with the [CHANGELOG](https://github.com/vuesion/vuesion/blob/master/CHANGELOG.md).

 ## Major version upgrades

-Our vision is to provide upgrade scripts for every major version, they will update the files and code.
+Our vision is to provide upgrade scripts for every major version, which will update the files and code.